topogram/topogram/README.md

 1. build the Docker topogram/topogram container with `./build.sh`
 1. fetch a mongo Docker container for the DB and run the app with `docker-compose up`

-#### Dependencies

-Topogram-client is based on [Meteor JS](https://www.meteor.com/).
-You can install it following the official [Install procedure](https://www.meteor.com/install) for Mac, Windows and Linux.

 ## Publishing instructions